MorgesHAB/ERT2020GS/README.md

 ## Installation of Raspbian
 Installation of Raspbian operating system on your Rapsberry Pi

-Download the last version of Raspbian on (a .img file): https://www.raspberrypi.org/downloads/raspbian/
+Download the last version of Raspbian on (a file with .img extension): https://www.raspberrypi.org/downloads/raspbian/

 Then write the img file on your SD card.
-Use for instance Win32DiskImager software
+You can use Win32DiskImager as software

 -----------------------------------------------------------------